ogata-lab/eipl-docs/en/docs/zoo/CNNRNN.md

 <!-- #################################################################################################### -->
 ----
 ## Principal Component Analysis {#pca}
-The following figure shows the results of visualizing the internal state of CNNRNN using principal component analysis.
-Each dotted line shows the time-series change of the internal state of CNNRNN, and the internal state transitions sequentially starting from the black circle.
-The color of each attractor is [object position](../teach/overview.md#task), where blue, orange, and green correspond to teaching positions A, C, and E, and red and purple correspond to unlearned positions B and D.
+The figure below illustrates the visualization of the internal state of CNNRNN using Principal Component Analysis.
+Each dotted line represents the temporal evolution of CNNRNN's internal state, starting from the black circle.
+The color of each attractor corresponds to the [object position](../teach/overview.md#task), where blue, orange, and green represent teaching positions A, C, and E, while red and purple represent untaught positions B and D. The self-organization of attractors for each teaching position suggests the ability to generate well-learned movements at these positions.
+However, the attractors at the untaught positions are attracted to the attractors at the learning positions, making it impossible to generate interpolated movements.
+This occurs because the image features fail to extract the positional information of the grasped object.
-Since the attractors are self-organized (aligned) for each teaching position, it can be said that properly learned movements can be generated at the teaching positions.
-On the other hand, the attractors at the unteaching position are attracted to the attractors at the teaching position, and thus cannot generate interpolated motions.
-This is due to the fact that the position information of the grasped object could not be extracted as image features.

 ![Visualize the internal state of CNNRNN using PCA](img/cnnrnn/cnnrnn_pca.webp){: .center}